rundeck/rundeck/docs/en/manual/05-nodes.md

 1. Filter name

-The saved filters become availale in the Filters menu in in othe parts rundeck, like in the Nodes page, when creating Jobs or running Commands.
+The saved filters become available in the Filters menu in in othe parts rundeck, like in the Nodes page, when creating Jobs or running Commands.

 ![Saved Filters menu](../figures/fig0204-e.png)